artnum/BizCuit-Bexio/APIBug.md

   iso3166_alpha2.
 That property is set to null instead.
 If you send back the same object, the server will fail, you have to set iso3166_alpha2 to the value of iso_3166_alpha2 and remove iso_3166_alpha2
+  * When requesting Bills, status has nothing to do with what is documented, I am still trying to figure out what means what.
+  * On the Bills endpoint, limit and page are a bit strange as if you use them in some case it return '[400] page: unsupported value type' in some case not, still trying to figure out.
+  * For File, the documentation says the id <int32> must be used when in fact you need to use the uuid <string>.